Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Proof of Theorem

 Consider a single prompt type with threshold $n$.
 For general scheduling algorithms, analyzing this system in continuous time is challenging: KV cache grows dynamically during decode, arrivals are stochastic, and eviction risks complicate the dynamics.

-The key insight of the WAIT policy is that its \emph{threshold mechanism achieves dimensionality reduction}.
+The WAIT policy's \emph{threshold mechanism achieves a dimensionality reduction}.
 By waiting until exactly $n$ prompts accumulate before initiating a batch, the algorithm enforces a fixed batch size, which ensures constant processing time $\Delta T$ per batch.
-This decouples the complex continuous-time dynamics into a tractable discrete-time process.
-This reduction---from a complex memory-constrained queueing system to a simple random walk analysis---is enabled by the algorithm design, not an inherent simplicity of the problem.
+This decouples the continuous-time memory-constrained dynamics into a tractable discrete-time process: a memory-constrained queueing system becomes a simple random walk.
+The reduction is enabled by the algorithm design and is what makes the subsequent drift analysis apply.

-Specifically, let $\tilde{\lambda}$ denote the continuous-time arrival rate.
-The WAIT policy's fixed batch size implies that arrivals during each batch follow $\text{Poisson}(\tilde{\lambda} \cdot \Delta T)$.
-Defining $\lambda = \tilde{\lambda} \cdot \Delta T$ (expected arrivals per batch), we can analyze the system as an \emph{embedded Markov chain} observed at batch completion times, indexed by $b \in \mathbb{N}$.
-Setting $n = \lambda$ corresponds to critical loading.
-The throughput loss arises from ``stuck'' iterations where insufficient prompts are available.
+Specifically, let \(\tilde{\lambda}\) denote the continuous-time arrival rate and let \(\mu=\tilde{\lambda}\Delta T\) be the expected number of arrivals during a threshold-sized batch.
+The boundary case is \(\mu=n\).
+For this preliminary calculation, view time through deterministic full-threshold review intervals of length \(\Delta T\), rather than through the exact event-driven batch-completion clock.
+The embedded review process, indexed by \(b\in\mathbb{N}\), is a zero-drift threshold queue.
+A review slot is ``stuck'' if fewer than \(n\) prompts are available at that review.
+This is the single-type version of the embedded comparison process used in the formal multi-type proof below.

-\begin{lemma}[Queue Length and Stuck Time] This lemma connects queue accumulation to throughput loss through stuck iterations.
-Let $X^b$ denote the number of arrivals during batch $b$, where $X^b \sim \text{Poisson}(\lambda)$.
-Let $W^b$ denote the queue length after batch $b$, with $W^0=0$.
+\begin{lemma}[Queue Length and Stuck Time] This lemma connects queue accumulation to stuck review slots in the critical case \(\mu=n\).
+Let \(X^b\) denote the number of arrivals during review interval \(b\), where \(X^b \sim \mathrm{Poisson}(n)\).
+Let \(W^b\) denote the residual queue length after review \(b\), with \(W^0=0\).
 The state transition is: